The best album covers of all time: 50 coolest album covers

-The rise of digital music threatens one of the greatest canvasses of art seen in the 20th Century - the record sleeve.
+The rise of digital music, unfortunately though, threatens one of the greatest canvasses of art seen in the 20th Century - the record sleeve.
 Originally just a protective cover for the fragile crackly goods beneath, it soon evolved into a space for artistic expression in its own right, very often becoming as important as the music itself.

 We've picked 50 of the coolest album designs ever created.
 Get these up on your wall as well as on your turntable.
 We want to know which you think is the ultimate album cover, so upvote your favourite designs.